ddhp/react-isomorphic-boilerplate/README.md

 ### Log
 import stdout and define namespace ([example](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/server/pages.js)), then turn on debug message depends on platform:
-- browser: allow debug log by type `localStorage.debug = '*'` in console
+- browser: allow debug log by type `localStorage.debug = '*'` in console.
 - server: run node with `DEBUG=*`, see `package.json.scripts.start`.

+In production build, server side log would stay untouched to easily debug by checking log file, but on browser side, all debug message would be removed by [remove-debug-loader](https://github.com/ddhp/remove-debug-loader).

 ### Packing code
-- Fonts: font face are set in `src/client/global.scss`
+- Fonts: font face are set in `src/client/global.scss`.
-- Images: set src relative to your js or scss file,
+- Images: set src relative to your js or scss file.

 [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) would extract them (font, image) into static assets and handle url transform.